JackyChung2003/CPT316-G29-Assignment-1/README.md

 4. Lexical analysis starts here!

         Parts in this section:
-        (a) Define rules to check if its a alphabet, integer or alphanumerical (Line 45 - 55) (b) Traverse through the input and separate character into individual tokens (c)
+        (a) Define rules to check if its an alphabet, integer or alphanumerical (Line 45 - 55) (b) Traverse through the input and separate character into individual tokens (c)

         // Class that implement lexical analyzer
         class LexicalAnalyzer:
             def __init__(self, source: str):
                 self.input = source   // Self.input is a string, it stores the users input here (source code)